kahboom/nerdycode-posts/2020/microservices-micro-frontends.md

 >**Conway's Law**: _Any organization that designs a system (defined more broadly here than just information systems) will inevitably produce a design whose structure is a copy of the organization's communication structure_

-So, while I'm referring to vertical boundaries and slicing of software and teams, in terms of infrastructure it's quite different, and microservices will tend to be scaled horizontally.
-IMHO, I think that distinction is helpful to understand.
+So, while I'm referring to vertical boundaries and slicing of software and teams, in terms of _infrastructure_ it's quite different, and microservices will tend to be scaled horizontally.
+I think that distinction can be helpful to understand.

 ### What does all of this have to do with micro frontends?